5th/7th Battalion, Royal Australian Regiment: Structure

 All elements of the battalion were mechanised with M113A1 armoured personnel carriers.

 Prior to 2002 there was no Alpha Company.
 However from 2002-2003 the battalion stood-up Alpha Company in order to deploy a full company of Army Reservists to East Timor as part of Op Citadel and UNTAET.
 Alpha Company was temporarily disbanded after 12 months at the end of Op Citadel when the reservists rejoined their reserve units.

 Role

 5/7 RAR was Australia's only mechanised infantry battalion.
 Under the doctrine developed by 1st Brigade, 5/7 RAR combined with 1st Armoured Regiment to form two battle groups (one ‘infantry heavy’ and one ‘armour heavy’).

 Pipes and drums

 The 5th/7th Battalion maintained one of only three pipe bands in the Australian regular army.
 The pipes and drums were inherited from the 7th Battalion in 1973 upon the amalgamation with the 5th Battalion.
 Initially, the pipes and drums had no tartan, until in 1979 the Gordon tartan was adopted in recognition of the battalion's alliance with the Gordon Highlanders.
 In 1992, the new Australian tartan was adopted by both the 5th/7th Battalion and the 2nd Battalion.
-The pipes and drums served as combat medics, primarily driving the fleet of M113 ambulances.
+The pipes and drums served as combat medics.